AndrewChild/The-Garden-Guidebook/README.md

 - Add routes for areas outside garden main
 - fill in route info
 - add compass to maps
+- create release and inDev branches

 # specific issues
 - Where should topo lines start, at the hand holds or from the base (from the base looks better but hand holds is sometimes informative)
 - numbering based on sub areas or area?
-- Reorganize subareas and boulders into a logical order.